EvitaKnits/Cashflow-Companion/README.md

 #### Solution:

-1. Alphanumeric validation: in considering this issue, I realised that my program should not care what a user wants to call their expenses or budgets.
+1. Alphanumeric validation: in considering this issue, I realised that my app should not care what a user wants to call their expenses or budgets.
 Perhaps they have a categorising system that includes punctuation, for example.
 I simply removed this validation and allowed users to call their expenses and budgets anything they like.
 2. Numeric validation: I changed this from using `isnumeric` to trying to cast the string input to a float.
 An input is invalid if it fails to cast.
 This is done inside a `while` loop that retries a `try: except: else:` block until a valid input is given.

 ### Bug Two: